mead-ml/mead-baseline/docs/classify.md

 ## LSTM Model

-Provides a simple LSTM and BLSTM for text classification with PyTorch, TensorFlow and DyNet

 *Details*

 The LSTM's final hidden state is passed to the final layer.
 The use of an LSTM instead of parallel convolutional filters is the main differentiator between this model and the default model (CMOT) above.
 To request the LSTM classifier instead of the default, pass `"model_type": "lstm"` to the driver program.